Jerad S Marantz

 Immune to Cold, Poison and Necrotic damage

 Ghost: The Splatter Man is a Ghost.
-Along with being Undead, he can also fly and turn himself intangible, so non-spiritual objects pass through him.
-When intangible he is immune to non-magical damage, but can only affect spiritual objects.
+Along with being Undead, he can also fly and is intangible, so non-spiritual objects pass through him.
+He is immune to damage from non-magical weapons.

 Changeable Image: The Splatter Man can change his appearance, though this does not change his attributes.
 He can also turn invisible, but he is revealed when he attacks or becomes physically solid.
 However, even while invisible, he leaves signs of his presence.
 Wherever he is or recently was, he leaves pockets of cold air.
 He also carries with him the scent of blood.
 Additionally, he can be seen in a mirror, even if invisible.

 Sunlight Damage: The Splatter Man takes 6 damage a round if he is exposed to sunlight.

 Conditional Immortality: As long as the Western Watchtower of Fort Supine still stands, the Splatter Man is immortal.
 If reduced to zero HP, he will be returned to life in 1d4 days, at midnight.
 Only by destroying the tower can he truly die.
 The one exception is if he is destroyed by sunlight.
 This knowledge of what keeps him immortal is secret, but could be discovered through research.

 Possession: The Splatter Man can possess creatures.
 As an action, he can force a creature to make a COG check.
 On a failure, that creature is possessed.
 On a success, that creature takes 1d6 COG damage instead.
 If a creature's COG score is ever reduced to 0, the Splatter Man can possess that creature.